gregschmit/rails-rest-framework/docs/_guide/controller_mixins.md

 ---
 # Controller Mixins

-This is the core of the REST framework.
+This is the core of the REST Framework.
 Generally speaking, projects already have an existing controller inheritance hierarchy, so we want developers to be able to maintain that project structure while leveraging the power of the REST Framework.
 Also, different controllers which inherit from the same parent often need different REST Framework mix-ins.
 For these reasons, REST